irisvds97/datascience_projects/README.md

 # datascience_projects

-This folder contains projects I have developed withing the Data Science field.
+This folder contains projects I have developed within the Data Science field.

 ## Folders:
 - Programming_DataScience : Dashboard developed using Dash to preview Accommodations and filter them accordingly.